nicolo-ribaudo/jest-light-runner/README.md

 ### Unsupported Jest features

 - `import`/`require` mocks.
 You can use a custom mocking library such as [`esmock`](https://github.com/iambumblehead/esmock) or [`proxyquire`](https://github.com/thlorenz/proxyquire).
+- On-the-fly compilation (for example, with Babel or TypeScript).
+You can use a Node.js module loader, such as [`ts-node/esm`](https://github.com/TypeStrong/ts-node).
 - Tests isolation.
 Jest runs every test file in its own global environment, meaning that modification to built-ins done in one test file don't affect other test files.
 This is not supported, but you can use the Node.js option [`--frozen-intrinsics`](https://nodejs.org/api/cli.html#--frozen-intrinsics) to prevent such modifications.

 ### Partially supported features